Our History

 • Roney Bristow (deceased)

-• Arthur Boyd (ex-member)
+• Arthur Boyd (former member)

 After Brian presented his proposal and a detailed discussion followed, a majority decision was made to formally establish a club and pursue the construction of a miniature railway in Geelong.